Grow Kit FAQ

 No!
 Please do not do this, it makes the mushrooms waterlogged.
 Mushrooms grown indoors are free from things you would need to wash off of outdoor mushrooms.
 Simply brush off any substrate that may have found its way on to the shrooms.

 Oops!
 I cut it on the wrong side, what now?

 You’re fine!
 There’s no such thing as a “wrong side”.
 We say to cut it on the “top” side because that’s how it fits best within the humidity tent/box.
 Just keep it moist and humid and you’ll have mushrooms.

-The mushrooms will produce a second, third, fourth, even fifth harvest if you are good about keeping them moist and within the ideal temperature zone.
+The mushrooms will produce a second, third, fourth, even fifth harvest if you are good about keeping them moist.
 The reason we suggest cutting such a small fruiting hole in the bag is to make sure you keep as much of that moisture within the bag.

 If you see some baby mushrooms popping up for the second flush but they are trapped underneath the plastic, you can let them free and do your best to cover up/tape the original fruiting hole.